 I grew up on farms, owned a farm-to-table restaurant, ran a regional food policy council, and generally adore food in all its forms.
 Especially cheeses.

-I currently live in the Triangle with my family, where I enjoy reading, traveling, and, of course, pulling for the Tarheels and the Green Bay Packers (that's right, Kent Wyatt!).
+I currently live in the Triangle with my family, where I enjoy reading, traveling, and, of course, pulling for the Tarheels and the Green Bay Packers.